Andrew Porter (Revolutionary War officer): Personal life

-Porter died on November 16, 1813 in Harrisburg, Pennsylvania.
+Porter died on November 16, 1813, in Harrisburg, Pennsylvania.

-Porter Township, Huntingdon County, Pennsylvania formed in 1814 is named for Andrew Porter.
+Porter Township, Huntingdon County, Pennsylvania, formed in 1814 is named for Porter.

 Descendants

 His grandson through his son David, Horace Porter (1837–1921), was a Union general in the American Civil War who served as aide-de-camp to General Grant and later U.S. Ambassador to France.
 He is also a Medal of Honor Recipient.

 His grandson through his son George was Andrew Porter (1820–1872), also a brigadier general in the Union during the American Civil War who was an important staff officer under George B. McClellan during the 1862 Peninsula Campaign, serving as the Provost Marshal of the Army of the Potomac.

 Through his daughter Elizabeth, he was the great-grandfather of Mary Todd Lincoln, the wife of 16th President Abraham Lincoln.